-UC Studies: Contrary to Popular Belief, Residents Are Not Fleeing California - News Break
+UC studies: Contrary to popular belief, residents are not fleeing California - News Break

-July 9, 2021 - Despite California losing a congressional seat for the first time in history due to slow population growth and some high-profile technology companies and billionaires leaving the state, there is no evidence of an abnormal increase in residents planning to move out of the state, according to the results of a new survey released on Wednesday by the University of California.
-This research is part of a larger, multi-institution research project led by UC to assess whether there is in fact a “Cal exodus.”goldrushcam.com
+Despite California losing a congressional seat for the first time in history due to slow population growth and some high-profile technology companies and billionaires leaving the state, there is no evidence of an abnormal increase in residents planning to move out of the state, according to the results of a new survey released today (July 7) by the University of California.
+This research is part of a larger, multi-institution research project led by UC to assess whether there is in fact a “Cal exodus.”yubanet.com

 Comments / 0